European-Unified-ID/EUID-docs/api/v2/getting-started/gs-faqs.md

 >IMPORTANT: Unless you are using a private operator, you must map email addresses or hashes consecutively, using a single HTTP connection, in batches of  5,000 emails at a time.
 In other words, do your mapping without creating multiple parallel connections.

-#### How should I handle user optouts?
+#### How should I handle user opt-outs?
 <!-- FAQ_24 ADP -->
 When a user opts out of EUID-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.eu/), the optout signal is sent to DSPs and publishers, which handle optouts at bid time.
-As an advertiser or data provider, you do not need to check for EUID optout in this scenario.
+We recommend that advertisers and data providers regularly check whether a user has opted out, via the [POST /identity/map](../endpoints/post-identity-map.md) endpoint.

 If a user opts out through your website, you should follow your internal procedures for handling the optout.
-For example, you might choose not to generate a EUID for that user.
+For example, you might choose not to generate an EUID for that user.

 ## FAQs for DSPs